I’m proud of you, Hikaru.

 All I can imagine is the image of earlier…Suzette hunched over in the grass, the sound of her sobbing drowning out all else.
 Her eyes a deep red, her face covered in tears like rain.
 A scene not unlike when we left Solzédniê.

 But this time, it was not that cruel sister of hers which caused it…it was me.
 Myself alone.
-My fear, my terror of being so disgusting as Maiden Moon warns me not to be—everything taken out on her.
+My fear, my terror of being so terrible as Maiden Moon warns me not to be—everything taken out on her.
 Taking the shards of my heart, and ripping it straight into hers instead.

 Why are you crying, Hikaru?